renmengye/renmengye.github.io/index.md

 ## <a name="news">News</a>

-* 2024/04: I will give an invited [talk](https://www.simonsfoundation.org/event/machine-learning-at-the-flatiron-institute-seminar-mengye-ren/) at Simons Flatiron Institute in New York.
+* 2024/04: I will give an invited [talk](https://www.simonsfoundation.org/event/machine-learning-at-the-flatiron-institute-seminar-mengye-ren/) at Flatiron Institute in New York.

 * 2024/04: One paper is accepted at CoLLAs 2024.